 Our assigned Profitability score of a1 is informed by our forward-looking view of Ringkjøbing's profitability and the bank's track record of consistent earnings and cost containment.
-The bank's net income to tangible assets declined to a pro-forma (including Nordjyske's full year profits as if the merger had taken effect on 1 January 2018) 1.7% in 2018, compared with 2.3% in 2017.
-We expect the net income ratio will rise to 1.8%-1.9% in 2019 because merger related costs were taken in 2018 and synergies will begin to be extracted.
+The bank's net income to tangible assets improved to 1.9% during the first six months of 2019, in line with our expectations.
+The bank's net income to tangible assets had declined to 1.7% in 2018 on a pro-forma basis (including Nordjyske's full year profits as if the merger had taken effect on 1 January 2018) because of merger related costs and in anticipation of synergies to be extracted, from 2.3% in 2017.
 Our assessment also reflects margin compression in light of the low interest rate environment, strong competition and growing issuances of junior senior debt.
-At these levels, we still consider the bank's profitability to be relatively strong, providing ample capacity to generate capital internally and absorb losses.
+Even at slightly lower levels, we consider the bank's profitability to be relatively strong, providing ample capacity to generate capital internally and absorb losses.